Last updated on November 26th, 2025 at 05:05 pm

 In this first installment, you start the game facing an elevated platform that takes you to the exit.
 To activate this platform, you must perform two simple things: First, you must align six spheres to the reflectors to activate power to the huge pyramid.
 Second, you must turn on six switches to activate power to the elevators to reach the elevated platforms.
 Once the sixth switch has been turned on, you should find the master (red) switch to divert power to the elevators that take you to the elevated platforms.
 Along the way, you will find clues sketched along several pillars.
 Your great adventure awaits you!
 This epic game offers: – Outstanding graphics. – No ads. – No in-app purchases. – Absolutely FREE of charge.
 The premium games that follow offer much more depth, puzzles, secret areas and so much more.
 This game is a great start of the series!
 Please ignore the one star reviews and see for yourself.
 Recommended: Yes of course!
 Puzzle perfection.

 We started out with the initial free game, and then saw several reviewers note that these paid versions are longer, so we decided to give it a try, as we really enjoyed the freebie immensely.
 Now we are already on Chapter 3 and enjoying every moment of this journey so far!
-We consider myself to be a graphics snob, so we appreciate the beautiful graphics and attention to detail in these games very much.
+We consider ourselves to be a graphics snob, so we appreciate the beautiful graphics and attention to detail in these games very much.
 We also love that we are forced to explore every since nook and cranny of this strange world, looking for artifacts needed for game play.
 We also appreciate the complexity level of the puzzles.
 Its not TOO hard, but hard enough that we did have to seek out some clues on a few occasions, and each game (so far) has given us more than a day of game play.
 We will be recommending this game to everyone for sure, and we dont recommend many games!
 This rises to the level of The Taos Principal, The Room series, and House of DaVinci.
 Bravo!
-Well done, and please make more!
+Well done, and please make more.

 Great puzzle game with the silent eerie quality similar to Myst.
 Only complaint is the controls.
 On iPad there were times when curser went to spinning non stop.
 Hard to stop and get control again.
 Tunnels are a bit dark too, hard to navigate.
 Otherwise, a pleasure.